chrishelm82/Weather-Dashboard/README.md

 # Weather-Dashboard

-This app will show you local weather conditions based on a U.S. city search and an extended 5 day forecast for the same city.
+You can check out the weather conditions searching any city in the U.S. and get back an extended 5 day forecast.
-The application is preloaded with two cities, and searching for a new US city will both display the weather for that city and add a persistent button for that city

 Weather conditions include
 -City